-Now that the UK has left the EU a lot of things are changing… including the way you use your phone abroad.
-Roaming charges are back in full force and we are here to break down what that means for you.
+EU roaming charges are BACK – Now that the UK has left the EU a lot of things are changing… including the way you use your phone abroad.
+Roaming charges in Europe have returned in full force, and we are here to break down what that means for you.

 EU Roaming Charges Are Coming Back!

-Regardless of which network you were on, you would have enjoyed inclusive EU Roaming since June 2017 when roaming fees inside the EU were abolished as part of European Law.
-This meant that when you travelled within the EU you could continue to make use of your calls and data allowance as if you were in the UK (subject to a fair usage policy in some cases).
+Regardless of which network you were on, you would have enjoyed inclusive EU Roaming since June 2017, when fees inside the Union were abolished as part of European Law.
+This meant that when you travelled within the European Union, you could continue to make use of your calls and data allowance as if you were in the UK (subject to a fair usage policy in some cases).

 But WHY Are We Losing Free EU Roaming?